crackcomm/actions-cli/README.md

 # actions-cli

-Application for constructing command line applications using only .json files.
+Application for constructing command line applications using just json or yaml files.

 To construct a command line application we need two things